 Read these together with two questions:

 (1) Is there a strategy that beats baseline at 180 days?
 Yes.
-Cross-chamber bipartisan trades produce +8.08% alpha at 180 days — an 8.4-percentage-point improvement over the negative baseline.
-Win rate at 180d is 58.3%, meaning 58 of every 100 cross-chamber bipartisan purchases outperform the S&P 500 over six months.
+Cross-chamber bipartisan trades produce +6.22% alpha at 180 days — an 8.6-percentage-point improvement over the negative baseline.
+Win rate at 180d is 50.7%, meaning roughly 51 of every 100 cross-chamber bipartisan purchases outperform the S&P 500 over six months.

 (2) Is there a strategy that wins consistently at 60 days?
 No. Every filter we tested produces only modest improvements at the 60-day horizon.
-The cross-chamber filter shows +1.54% (vs. -0.32% baseline) but the win rate is below 50%.
-The edge does not appear until you extend the holding period.
+The cross-chamber filter shows +1.30% (vs. -0.96% baseline) and a win rate that barely clears 50%.
+The edge in magnitude does not appear until you extend the holding period.

 Conventional wisdom holds that insider information should produce immediate price impact.
 If a senator on the Banking Committee buys regional bank stocks two weeks before the Fed announces a rate cut, you'd expect to see outperformance over the next 30-60 days.

 The data doesn't support this for congressional trades.
-The 60-day alpha for every filter we tested is small (under +2%).
-The 180-day alpha for the cross-chamber filter is 5x larger.
+The 60-day alpha for every filter we tested is small (under +1.4%).
+The 180-day alpha for the cross-chamber filter is nearly 5x larger.

-If you'd bought only the cross-chamber bipartisan cluster signals, you'd have made 204 trades — about 2% of the available universe — and beaten the S&P 500 by +8.08 percentage points on average at the 180-day mark.
+If you'd bought only the cross-chamber bipartisan cluster signals, you'd have made 503 trades — under 5% of the available universe — and beaten the S&P 500 by +6.22 percentage points on average at the 180-day mark.

-The bipartisan-and-cross-chamber filter reduces the trade count by 98%.
-The question is whether the 204 remaining signals are worth the discipline of ignoring the other 10,076.
+The bipartisan-and-cross-chamber filter reduces the trade count by about 95%.
+The question is whether the 503 remaining signals are worth the discipline of ignoring the other ~9,900.

 This is what Signal Congress is built around.
 Every feature in the platform — the leaderboard, the conviction score, the cluster strength score, the AI thesis summaries, the compliance watch — exists to help you find, validate, and act on cross-chamber bipartisan signals.
 If you do not see one, you are looking at noise, not signal.